Invariants of tensors: Main invariants

 which are functions of the principal invariants above.
 These are the coefficients of the characteristic polynomial of the deviator $\mathbf{A} - (\mathrm{tr}(\mathbf{A})/3)\mathbf{I}$, such that it is traceless.
 The separation of a tensor into a component that is a multiple of the identity and a traceless component is standard in hydrodynamics, where the former is called isotropic, providing the modified pressure, and the latter is called deviatoric, providing shear effects.
+Note that $J_1=I_1$ only by convention as the deviator of any tensor has by definition zero trace.

 Mixed invariants

 Furthermore, mixed invariants between pairs of rank two tensors may also be defined.

-Calculation of the invariants of order two tensors of higher dimension
+Invariants of higher dimension

 These may be extracted by evaluating the characteristic polynomial directly, using the Faddeev-LeVerrier algorithm for example.

-Calculation of the invariants of higher order tensors
+Calculation of the invariants of higher rank tensors

 The invariants of rank three, four, and higher order tensors may also be determined.

 Engineering applications

 A scalar function $f$ that depends entirely on the principal invariants of a tensor is objective, i.e., independent of rotations of the coordinate system.
 This property is commonly used in formulating closed-form expressions for the strain energy density, or Helmholtz free energy, of a nonlinear material possessing isotropic symmetry.

 This technique was first introduced into isotropic turbulence by Howard P. Robertson in 1940 where he was able to derive Kármán–Howarth equation from the invariant principle.
 George Batchelor and Subrahmanyan Chandrasekhar exploited this technique and developed an extended treatment for axisymmetric turbulence.